JuanPabloDiaz/twitch/README.md

 # Use the Twitch JSON API 📺

-This project is a responsive web application that allows users to use a pomodoro timer to break down work into intervals, traditionally 25 minutes in length, separated by short breaks.
-Thats why is called Twitch JSON API

 ## Description 💡

-This project is a Twitch JSON API, which is a time management system that encourages people to work with the time they have—rather than against it.
-Using this method, you break your workday into 25-minute chunks separated by five-minute breaks.
-These intervals are referred to as pomodoros.

 This project was built as part of the **[freeCodeCamp’s legacy Front End Development Certification]()**.
 The goal was to build a Twitch JSON API with React.
+[Learn more](https://www.freecodecamp.org/learn/coding-interview-prep/take-home-projects/use-the-twitch-json-api)

 <div align="center">